rmcsharry/sensei/README.md

 ## Experimental: use GitHub workflows

 Use [GitHub](https://github.com/) to host your repository and set up CI before deploying to Heroku.
-There is a GitHub workflow file you can tinker with.
+There is a GitHub workflow file you can tinker with in `.github/workflows`.